 Event schema

-Every event ingested by the collector conforms to one of nine types below.
+Every event accepted by POST /v1/events conforms to one of seven types below.
 All events share a common envelope (visitorId, sessionId, timestamp, page, device), and type-specific extensions add the fields that are meaningful for that event.

-TypeScript definitions for every event type ship in the @clickstream/shared-types package; importing from there gives you the exact surface described below.
+TypeScript definitions for every event type ship in the @clickstreamhq/shared-types package; importing from there gives you the exact surface described below.

 Event types